iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 <br />

 For the inoculations:
-- Pick a single colony with a sterile toothpick or pipette tip, drop in to the appropriately labeled tube, and cover.
+- Pick a single colony with a sterile toothpick or pipette tip, drop it into the appropriately labeled tube, and cover.
-- Incubate your inoculated cultures at 37°C for 16 hr in a shaking incubator.
-Do not grow more than 16 hours as this may reduce yields when extracting DNA.
+- Incubate your inoculated cultures at 37°C for 16-18 hours in a shaking incubator (200-250 rpm,reciprocal shaking).
+Do not grow more than 18 hours as this may reduce yields when extracting DNA.

-The following day (after 16hrs), the cultures should be cloudy.
+The following day (after 16-18 hours), the cultures should be cloudy.
 Measuring the OD600 of your culture is always good practice, and will also help troubleshoot if you have issues with minipreps and glycerol stocks.

 #### Additional Resources